 - Continuously Train your VA!

-And most importantly, treat your Virtual Assistants as employees that you groom and grow, rather than freelancers.
+And most importantly, after you hire a Virtual Assistant, treat him or her as an employee that you groom and grow, rather than a freelancer.
 This is the best way to foster their loyalty even if they might be oceans away.

 Train your VAs regularly on their skills and mindset.
 If you are interested in having a professional company do it for you, schedule a call with us.
 We will show you what our training looks like and what your VA can accomplish in a short amount of time.